radcortez/project-metadata-action/README.md

 ### `github-token`

 **Required** The GitHub Token used to create an authenticated client.
 The Github Token is already set by the Github Action itself.
 Use this if you want to pass in your own Personal Access Token.

 **Default** `${{github.token}}`.

 ### `metadata-file-path`

 **Required** The path to the file that contains the Project metadata.

+### `local-file`

+_Optional_ Indicates if the file is in the local workspace

 ## Outputs